You can learn how to make Italian Cream Puffs with this simple recipe.

 Choux Pastry Puffs

 - Preheat oven 430°F/220ºC.
-Line two large baking sheets/trays with non-stick baking paper.
+Line two large baking sheets with non-stick parchment paper.

 - Sift flour into bowl.